Genealogies in the Bible

 There are various genealogies described in the Bible.

 Genesis

 The book of Genesis records the descendants of Adam and Eve.
 The enumerated genealogy in chapters 4, 5, and 11, reports the lineal male descent to Abraham, including the age at which each patriarch fathered his named son and the number of years he lived thereafter.
 The genealogy for Cain is given in chapter 4, and the genealogy for Seth is in chapter 5.
 The genealogy in chapter 10, recording the male descendants of Noah, is known as the Table of Nations.

 Family tree of Adam

 Table of Nations

-Within the book of Genesis, the Table of Nations is an extensive list of descendants of Noah, which appears within the Torah at Genesis 10, representing an ethnology from an Iron Age Levantine perspective and its reflections in the medieval and modern history and genealogy researches.
+The Table of Nations is an extensive list of descendants of Noah found in chapter 10 of the Book of Genesis, representing an ethnology from an Iron Age Levantine perspective.